smlsvnssn/ouml/README.md

 #### .f( function ) → Proxy

 `f` allows arbitrary functions to be passed into the call chain.
-The function receives the current value as argument.
+The function receives the current value as argument. `f` is particularly useful for methods defined in a function or module scope, since these scopes are unreachable otherwise.

-#### .propertyName() → Proxy

-Lets you access properties on objects as a method call, for example `.length()` to get the length of a string or an array.

 #### .anyMethodOnCurrentType( ...args ) → Proxy

 Lets you call a method of the current value.
 Methods are called "as is", so for exemple a `.map(v => v)` on an array takes a function, `.toUpperCase()` on a string takes no argument, and `.toUpperCase()` on a number is skipped along with a warning to the console, since no such method exists on a number.

+#### .anyPropertyOnCurrentValue() → Proxy

+Lets you access properties on the current value as a method call, for example `.length()` to get the length of a string or an array.

 #### .anyMethodInÖ( ...args ) → Proxy

 Lets you pass any `ö` method into the chain.
 The current value is passed as the first argument, so if you would normally call `ö.sum(arr)`, in a chain you need only call `.sum()`

+#### .anyMethodInGlobalScope( ...args ) → Proxy

+Lets you pass any global method into the chain.
+The current value is passed as the first argument, so if you would normally call `fetch('http://some.url')`, in a chain you need only call `.fetch()`

+#### .anyObjectInGlobalScope_anyMethod( ...args ) → Proxy

+Lets you pass any method on a global object into the chain.
+The current value is passed as the first argument, so if you would normally call `JSON.parse(someString)` or `Array.from(someIterable)`, in a chain you need only call `.JSON_parse()` or `.Array_from()`.

+If you have defined any methods in the global scope that have underscores in their names, use `.f(v => my_global_method(v))` instead, since underscores get parsed out by the proxy.

 ## Öbservable